 When Peter said in v.
 34, “I now realize how true it is that God does not show favoritism," that was the foundation for Peter's understanding that the gospel should now go forth to Gentiles.
-This statement went against prevailing Jewish thought that God certainly showed partiality, towards the Jews and against the Gentiles.
-In essence, many Jews of Peter's day thought that God loved the Jews and hated the Gentiles.
+This statement went against prevailing Jewish thought that God certainly showed partiality, towards the Jews and against the non-Jews.
+In essence, many Jews of Peter's day thought that God loved the Jews and hated the non-Jews.

 Key words in Peter's sermon to the Gentiles were: "They killed him by hanging him on a cross," and "but God raised him from the dead on the third day."
 Notably, Peter's preaching to the Gentiles was essentially the same as was his preaching to the Jews.
 He presented the person and work of Jesus Christ, emphasizing Jesus' resurrection and our responsibility, before God, in light of these things.

 Peter didn't have one sermon for one group and another sermon for another.
 All people needed to be saved by demonstrating a hearty faith in a living Jesus Christ.
-God broke down those old barriers that separated Jews and Gentiles, making one new man into one new entity — the church — composed of believing Jews and Gentiles.
+God broke down those old barriers that separated Jews and non-Jews, making one new man into one new entity — the church — composed of believing Jews and Gentiles.
 This was accomplished through the life-saving work of Jesus on the cross of Calvary.